djs55/xen-api/docs/design/backtraces.md

 access to the backtrace, to avoid having to hunt around in the logfiles.

-Since we already have functions to capture exceptions while running Tasks, we can extend these to store the backtrace in an additional field ("trace").
+Since we already have functions to capture exceptions while running Tasks, we can extend these to store the backtrace in an additional field ("backtrace").
 Callers, such as xapi, can extract the trace from failed Tasks and add it to their own context via ```Backtrace.add```